Versal/versal-gadget-launchers/README.md

 ### attached

-Ready to render - sent after all 'bootstrapping' attribute events
+Ready to render - sent after all 'bootstrapping' attribute events.

 ```
 {